 6 riders max, spectators are welcome free of charge.

-Camping can have power hook up, outhouse is available but you will have to bring your drinking water, our water is fine for horses.
+2 Camp spots can have power hook up, there is an outhouse, you will have to bring your drinking water but water is fine for horses.

 Dogs are welcome too if they are good with other dogs and animals (chicken, cats and horses).